 Session 1 | Next Generation Leadership: Driving Force for Sustainability

-Some of the next generation leaders in the Philippines are bent on pushing for sustainability, even as they noted of challenges that need to be addressed to achieve the goal.
+Some of the next-generation leaders in the Philippines are bent on pushing for sustainability, even as they noted of challenges that need to be addressed to achieve the goal.

-During the first session of ASEAN Sustainability E-Summit on Thursday, Oct.
+During the first session of the ASEAN Sustainability E-Summit on Thursday, Oct.
 21, Mariana Beatriz Zobel de Ayala, vice president at Bank of the Philippine Islands (BPI), said that in order to achieve sustainability, companies must need to address the affordability gap when it comes to offering products and services in line with what is environmentally sustainable.

 “The sustainable choice is not always the affordable choice for Filipino consumers – in food, power, etc. Our choice is always the easiest and cheaper.
 We need to close the affordability gap,” said Mariana, the eldest daughter of Jaime Augusto Zobel de Ayala, chairman of listed conglomerate Ayala Corp.